 ― Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass

 We examine each form through the lens of an adjacent one which prompts a recurring set of questions about human cognition: What do we (not) see?
 What’s real, what's fabricated?
 How does movement define space?
 How does stillness define movement?
-When does movement become gesture become implication?
+When does abstract movement become gesture become implication?
 How does language subvert our senses?
 How do participation and choice craft a narrative that holds you in a tighter embrace?
 When does a pattern turn into a composition?
 When does an algorithm become a way of thinking?

-The questions are simultaneously wide-ranging and circular because we are forever in search of ways to craft meaning out of form.
+We are forever in search of ways to craft meaning out of form.

 We strive to create work that can be sensed and felt rather than explained and articulated.